carsonSgit/carsonSgit/README.md

 ## 👋 Hi, I'm Carson! 👨‍💻

 I'm a **Computer Science enthusiast** based in Montreal, QC, with a passion for **AI/ML** and **Data Science**.
-I'm about to finish my CompSci degree at John Abbott College and will be enterring Concordia University this coming fall.
+I'm about to finish my CompSci degree at John Abbott College and will be entering Concordia University this coming fall.

 ### About Me 🌟
 - 💡 My journey into CompSci started with a **Web Development course** at the YMCA